manasmbellani/search_freeplane/README.md

 docker run --rm -v /opt/my-maps:/opt/my-maps -it -e "TERM=xterm-256color" --rm search_freeplane -k "pcageneral" -rn
 ```

-To validate the freeplane mindmap only, use the `-va` argument which will use `xml.etree.ElementTree` class to parse the mindmap and display any syntax errors in the mindmap instead of lxml which uses best effort to parse the mindmap and return results:
+To validate the freeplane mindmaps only, use the `-va` argument which will use `xml.etree.ElementTree` class to parse the mindmap and display any syntax errors in the mindmap instead of lxml which uses best effort to parse the mindmap and return results.
+The following command will validate the freeplane mindmaps in the folder `~/my-maps` (keyword is provided for completeness and is ignored)
 ```
-python3 main.py -k test2 -f ~/my-maps/z-testmap.mm -v
+python3 main.py -k test2 -f ~/my-maps/ -va
 ```